ismop/dap/doc/api/levees.md

-      "name": some human-readable name of the Levee, "emergency_level": one of "none", "heightened", "severe" - to be set by the human operator, "threat_level": one of "none", "heightened", "severe" - to be set by the Levee operations monitoring system, "threat_level_updated_at": a timestamp when the most recent threat_level change took place, "shape": the geometry of the Levee given in the GeoJSON notation }, {
+      "name": some human-readable name of the Levee, "emergency_level": one of "none", "heightened", "severe" - to be set by the human operator, "threat_level": one of "none", "heightened", "severe" - to be set by the Levee operations monitoring system, "threat_level_updated_at": a timestamp when the most recent threat_level change took place }, {
       ...
     }